microsoft/pxt/docs/writing-docs/tutorials/activities.md

 ### Title

-In an activity style tutorial, the title can appear in a psuedo-activity that serves as an introduction.
+In an activity style tutorial, the title can appear in a pseudo-activity that serves as an introduction.
 The title is also displayed in the tutorial control bar.

 ```markdown
 ### @activities true